Dear SaaStr: What don’t they tell you about venture capital firms?

 A few things that aren’t obvious when you raise venture capital:

 - Your VC partner may leave.
 There has been much more transition in VC firms in the past 5+ years.
-Partners leave to found their own firms in particular all the time now.
+Partners leave to found their own firms, in particular, all the time now.
 Non-partners leave to join hot firms.
 You are stuck with the fund as an investor forever.
 But will the partner you are working with stay?
+At most firms with more than 2 partners, really only 1 runs the place.
+And the others may leave, if and when they can.

 - VCs are well paid, but not close to top founders.
 The top founders make so, so much more.
 So yes, many VCs live a pretty good life.
 And that can be grating as a founder, when they trek over to your crummy office (when we had offices) in their Teslas and such.
 But the very top founders make so, so much more.
 The math here: VCs or Founders: Who Makes More? | SaaStr